24/7 Emergency Service

 Every sealed central heating system corrodes internally.
 Water sits against mild steel radiators, copper pipe and brass valves, and over time that reaction produces black iron oxide — commonly called magnetite sludge.
 Mix in limescale from London's hard water and you get a gritty, magnetic slurry that settles at the bottom of radiators, coats the inside of the boiler heat exchanger, and chokes flow through narrow sections of pipe.

 A power flush is a two-part process.
 First, a high-flow pump is connected to the system and flow is driven through each radiator in turn at a much higher velocity than your own central heating pump can produce.
-The machine also reverses flow direction on command - something a normal pump cannot do - which lifts settled sludge off the bottom of radiators rather than just running water over the top of it.
+The machine also reverses flow direction on command — something a normal pump cannot do — which lifts settled sludge off the bottom of radiators rather than just running water over the top of it.
 Second, a cleaning chemical such as Sentinel X400 or Fernox F3 is dosed into the system and circulated hot for about an hour.
 The chemical breaks the chemical bond between deposits and the metal they are stuck to.
-Once the system is clean, it is rinsed until the water runs clear, refilled with inhibitor, and rebalanced.
+Once the system is clean, it is rinsed until the water runs clear, refilled with inhibitor at the correct concentration per BS 7593:2019, and rebalanced.

 Done properly, a power flush removes 95% of the debris an older central heating system has accumulated.
 Done badly — a rushed drain-down with no chemical dwell and no per-radiator isolation — it is no better than a system drain, and the sludge settles straight back.
 The difference between the two is the engineer, the machine and the time spent on site.